Case Study / Geological Data Platform

 Low-fidelity, High-fidelity wireframes and Prototyping.

-Usability testing, A/B testing, Iteration, development alignment
+Usability testing, A/B testing, and Dev alignment.

 Research Insights